openfun/kubic/docs/cluster-auto.md

 First, we need a s3 bucket to store the Terraform's state, so that it can be available everywhere (and not only on your computer).
 If you already have a bucket, you can skip this step.

-This repository provides a Terraform to create a bucket on OVH.
-For this step, you will need OVH API credentials (`application key`, `secret key` and `consumer key`, as well as the project id in which you will create the bucket, see [here if you do not know how to get them](https://help.ovhcloud.com/csm/en-api-getting-started-ovhcloud-api?id=kb_article_view&sysparm_article=KB0042777#advanced-usage-pair-ovhcloud-apis-with-an-application)).
+This repository provides a Terraform to create a bucket on OVH, but not on Scaleway.
+For this step, you will need OVH API credentials (`application key`, `secret key` and `consumer key`, as well as the project id in which you will create the bucket, see [here to generate a token](https://www.ovh.com/auth/api/createToken)).
+You must add the following rights and replace {serviceName} by your OVH's Public Cloud project id :

+- GET /cloud/project/{serviceName}/\*
+- PUT /cloud/project/{serviceName}/\*
+- POST /cloud/project/{serviceName}/\*
+- DELETE /cloud/project/{serviceName}/\*

-- Execute the corresponding script : `bin/init-bucket.sh`, after entering all the required information, it will create a bucket on OVH;
+Then execute the corresponding script : `bin/init-bucket.sh`, after entering all the required information, it will create a bucket on OVH;

-- Save the provided credentials `access_key`, `secret_key` and `bucket_name`, you will need them for the next step.
+And finally, save the provided credentials `access_key`, `secret_key` and `bucket_name`, you will need them for the next step.

 ## Create and provision the cluster